Data Science to Support the Sustainable Development Goals (SDGs)

 I have spent years designing and implementing initiatives to improve processes with the unique objective of cost reduction.

-However, the same tools and methodologies can be used to help companies improve their ESG scores by contributing to these SDG goals.
+However, the same tools and methodologies can help companies improve their ESG scores by contributing to these SDG goals.

 ❓ Do you want to know more about ESG scoring?